Councilman David Salvatore

 A lifelong resident of Providence, David attended public schools, including the Robert F. Kennedy Elementary and Nathanael Greene Middle Schools.
 A graduate of La Salle Academy, David was a member of the Cross Country and Track teams during his years in high school.
 He subsequently attended Rhode Island College, where he graduated with a degree in Business Management, and earned his Master of Public Administration (MPA) from Roger Williams University School for Justice Studies.

 Education & Professional Experience

-David is the Director of Government Affairs for the Rhode Island Association of REALTORS®.
+He is the Director of Government Affairs for the Rhode Island Association of REALTORS®.
 Previously, he worked as a policy analyst for the Rhode Island House of Representatives, where he was responsible for research on economic competitiveness and development, education policy, and other issues of importance to Rhode Islanders.
-Prior to working in the General Assembly, David worked for the Rhode Island Office of the General Treasurer, where he was responsible for administering Rhode Island’s Unclaimed Property Program, as well as managing the business office.
-Under his leadership and guidance, David implemented policies and new technology to make easier for Rhode Island taxpayers to interact with the General Treasurer’s Office.
+Prior to working in the General Assembly, he worked for the Rhode Island Office of the General Treasurer, where he was responsible for administering Rhode Island’s Unclaimed Property Program, as well as managing the business office.
+Under his leadership and guidance, new policies and new technology were implemented to make it easier for Rhode Island taxpayers to interact with the General Treasurer’s Office.

 Personal Interest and Civic Experience

-David enjoys running, and is a parishioner at St. Augustine’s Church.
+He enjoys running and is a parishioner at St. Augustine’s Church.
 An avid Boston Red Sox fan, Councilman Salvatore extends his love of baseball to the Ward 14 community by supporting Elmhurst Youth Baseball, and the Mt.
 Pleasant and Wanskuck Little Leagues.